VO2Group/Starter/README.md

 # Starter

-Starter is a starter kit for building hybrid app, actually it contains:
+Starter is a starter kit for building hybrid apps, actually it contains:

 * An HTML5 application
 * Two native projects